open-learning-commons/MetaCAugs.org/pages/01.home/default.md

+---
+title: MetaCAugs Website
+---

 **#MetaCAugs** is an informal and international group experimenting with peer-based learning and production.
-We try out various [tools](/home/metacaugs/tools) and develop methods and patterns to enhance peer learning and peer production.
+We try out various [tools](https://mediawiki.openlearning.cc/wiki/Tools) and develop methods and patterns to enhance peer learning and peer production.

 We are active on various platforms.
 The best way to contact us is to introduce yourself on our main [Telegram channel](https://t.me/metacaugs).